Tzeak/yumlog/README.md

 you eat food
 you take a picture
-yumlog guesses what it is and tells you what’s in it
+yumlog guesses what it is and tells you what's in it

 uses gpt-4 vision to analyze your meals
 built with node + react + sqlite
-all local, no cloud bloat
+now with user authentication via Clerk.dev

 ## what it does